Planning to spend one day in Amsterdam?

 The Netherlands is an EU member and a member of the Schengen Area.
 If you possess a U.S. passport with minimum 6 months validity, you don’t need a visa to explore the country for up to 90 days.

 Check all other visa requirements on the European Union’s official website.

 The Netherlands is not only an EU member but also a Eurozone member.
 This means that the country’s currency is the euro.
-Amsterdam is full of ATMs and banks to withdraw cash from.
+Amsterdam is full of ATMs and banks to withdraw cash.
 If you don’t like carrying a lot of money on you, don’t worry.
 You’ll be able to make cashless payments almost everywhere.

 Dutch is the official language of the Netherlands.
 However, virtually everybody speaks English in Amsterdam.
-If you want to impress some locals or just to show respect to their language, we’ve prepared 5 common phrases for you:
+If you want to impress some locals or just to show respect for their language, we’ve prepared 5 common phrases for you:

 |Thank you / Thank you very much||Dank u wel / Hartelijk bedankt|

 |Excuse me / I’m sorry||Sorry|